Project Foodie

 Event-Driven Content System

 We architected a Django-based content management system that treats recipes as event timelines rather than static documents.
-Content editors author experiences by placing triggers on a video timeline—the system handles the real-time orchestration during playback.
+Content editors author experiences by placing triggers on a video timeline, and the system handles the real-time orchestration during playback.

 Platform Design